vdhicts/time/README.md

 ## About vdhicts

-Van der Heiden ICT services is the name of my personal company.
-Van der Heiden ICT services develops and implements IT solutions for businesses and educational institutions.
+[Vdhicts](https://www.vdhicts.nl) is the name of my personal company.
+Vdhicts develops and implements IT solutions for businesses and educational institutions.